What “Exactly” happened to the Titanic?

 Optical illusion at sea

-The historian Tim Maltin felt that on the fateful night of the mishap, rare atmospheric conditions would have crated a veil over the iceberg due to super refraction.
-The main reason why such an idea came into play was because the time between sighting and crashing was just 37 seconds.
+The historian Tim Maltin felt that rare atmospheric conditions would have created a veil over the iceberg on the fateful night of the mishap due to super refraction.
+The main reason such an idea came into play was that the time between sighting and crashing was 37 seconds.
 It is impossible to ignore such a large object without a plausible reason.

 There are also claims which state that 6 MSG (Masters’ Service Gram) warnings were sent to the Titanic potentially alerting it of the iceberg.
 All of which were ignored.

-Very recently there has been some interesting developments.
+Very recently, there have been some interesting developments.
 Some scientists proclaim that on the night of April 15, 1912, there was a solar flare.
 This cosmic phenomenon has the ability to hamper magnetic compasses and could have led the titanic astray because magnetic navigation was predominantly used in those times.
-This claim can also be true as during the night of the crash auroras were witnessed.
+This claim can also be true as during the night of the crash; auroras were witnessed.
 Though auroras are common in the Northern Hemisphere, they appear to be more exaggerated during solar flares.

-Clearly there is still a lot of mystery revolving around this incident.
-But it’s always an enlightening experience to dig deep into such issues and try to formulate possible solutions.
+Clearly, there is still a lot of mystery revolving around this incident.
+But it’s always an enlightening experience to dig deep into such issues and formulate possible solutions.

 No matter how hard we try to seek the answers, the fact that is embedded in history is that the “Unsinkable” ship that took 2.5 yeast to build eventually sank to the dark depths of the ocean within 2 hrs 40 min.
-The best that we could do is to always stay open to learn new lessons from old mistakes such as this, after all it’s our greatest teacher !
+The best that we could do is always stay open to learning new lessons from old mistakes such as this; after all, it’s our greatest teacher!

 Titanic will undoubtedly be bequeathed as the most classical tragic story for generations to come.